mnanganoori/eKartProcademy/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Component
+Component is a building block in angular.

+## Data Binding
+- Communication between Component and View template.
+- One way (component to view / view to component) using string interpolation {{variable}}and property `[property] = value`.
+- Two way data binding using `[ngModel]`
+- Interpolation is used to just display a piece of data in HTML, such as displaying a title or name.
+- Property binding lets us bind a property of a DOM Object to some data value.
+This will let us show or hide a DOM element, or manipulate DOM in some other way.

+## Directive
+A directive is an instruction to DOM - it will tell to manipulate, change behavior and Add/remove DOM elements.